gtatters/ThermImageJ/Readme.md

 -   Download the perl script, **split.pl** from this site and copy into a FIJI/scripts folder.
 -   Download **Byte\_Swapper.class** to the plugins folder.
 -   Restart ImageJ.
--   If everything succeeded, the toolset should be installed and visible from your plugins menu.
+-   If everything succeeded (see checks below), the toolset should be installed and visible from your plugins menu.

 Installation Checks
 -------------------